 Since these were winter outfits, I went with a moody color.
 If I were to wear a monochromatic outfit in the summer I would choose a brighter color, while the spring calls for pastels, and the fall calls for rich royal jewel tones.

-I hope this post has helped you understand what monochromatic is and how it can be applied to an outfit.
+I hope this post has helped you understand what is monochromatic and how monochromatic colors can be applied to an outfit.
 Next time you’re putting together your stylish outfit remember the style tips from this post!